 - Drinking water.
 If a course provides tanks and cups, and due diligence to keep the tanks clean is not performed, golfers can be sickened or even die.
 In a 2002 junior tournament in Arizona, a 15-year-old golfer died from drinking contaminated water on the course.
 The case was settled for $3 million.

 - Security at the course.
 There can be thefts of personal property, crimes against golfers and others on the course, and vandalism to the course itself.
 Liability and findings of negligence can vary, depending on the circumstances.

-- When alcohol is served at a golf course, the usual “dram shop” laws apply should someone injure another party after enjoying drinks at the golf course.
+- Drinking Alcohol.
+When alcohol is served at a golf course, the usual “dram shop” laws apply should someone injure another party after enjoying drinks at the golf course.

 - Hazards such as snakes and wild animals.
 Appropriate warning signs by course owners should be posted when there is a danger from, for example, alligators or rattlesnakes.

 One last point to consider: Those who buy homes on golf courses are usually considered to be knowledgeable about the risks they are taking by living there.
 Courses sometimes have easements to protect them legally from stray golf balls.